-Section 30305(b) of title 49, United States Code, is amended by adding at the end the following: "(13) The Administrator of the Federal Motor Carrier Safety
+Section 30305(b) of title 49, United States Code, is amended by adding at the end the following:

-"(13) The Administrator of the Federal Motor Carrier Safety Administration may request the chief driver licensing official of a State to provide information under subsection (a) of this section about an individual in connection with a safety investigation under the Administrator's jurisdiction.".
+"(13) The Administrator of the Federal Motor Carrier Safety Administration may request the chief driver licensing official of a State to provide information under subsection (a) of this section about an individual in connection with a safety investigation under the Administrator's furisdiction."

 SEC.
 5513.
-REPORT ON DESIGN AND IMPLEMENTATION OF WIRELESS ROADSIDE INSPECTION SYSTEMS.
+REPORT ON DESIGN AND IMPLEMEN-TATION OF WIRELESS ROADSIDE IN-SPECTION SYSTEMS.

-(a) IN GENERAL.-Not later than 180 days after the date of enactment of this Act, the Secretary shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report regarding the design, development, testing, and implementation of wireless roadside inspection systems.

-(b) ELEMENTS.-The report required under subsection (a) shall include a determination as to whether Federal wireless roadside inspection systems-

-(1) conflict with existing electronic screening systems, or create capabilities already available;

-(2) require additional statutory authority to incorporate generated inspection data into the safety measurement system or the safety fitness determinations program; and

-(3) provide appropriate restrictions to specifically address privacy concerns of affected motor carriers and operators.
+- (a) IN GENERAL.-Not later than 180 days after the date of enactment of this Act, the Secretary shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Transportation and Infrastructure of the House of Representatives a report regarding the design, development, testing, and implementation of wireless roadside inspection systems. - (b) Elements.-The report required under subsection (a) shall include a determination as to whether Federal wireless roadside inspection systems- - (1) conflict with existing electronic screening systems, or create capabilities already available; - (2) require additional statutory authority to incorporate generated inspection data into the safety measurement system or the safety fitness determinations program; and - (3) provide appropriate restrictions to specifically address privacy concerns of affected motor carriers and operators.